Aromatherapy: Therapeutic Aroma Information

-However, aromatherapy has come along way from that starting point.
-Interest has been increasing in this area of holistic healing with many users claiming that aromatherapy encourages stress relief and self-healing.
-One, therefore wonders, how does aromatherapy works and how far can it realistically go with self-healing and emotional/mental uplifting.
+Aromatherapy has come along way from that starting point.
+Interest has been increasing in this area of holistic healing, with many users claiming that aromatherapy encourages stress relief and self-healing.
+One, therefore, wonders, how does aromatherapy works and how far can it realistically go with self-healing, emotional and mental uplifting?

 When massaged to the skin, it is believed that the oils are absorbed into the body through the pores on the skin and then directly into the blood stream.
 The oils are believed to be lipophilic in nature, making it easy to gain entrance into body cells to exert their healing effects.
 Oils in the bath water seem to follow this pattern too, except that the effect of the oil water mixture tend to add an extra soothing and relaxing feeling to the body.
 This would be understood better if you think about what a cool shower does to a tired body on a hot afternoon.